 Discard the oregano sprigs; the leaves will have fallen into the soup.
 Add additional salt and pepper to taste.

 4 While the soup simmers, make the Parmesan toasts: Toast the bread until lightly golden on both sides.
-While the toast is sill are hot from the toaster, sprinkle with olive oil and cheese.
+While the toast is still hot from the toaster, sprinkle with olive oil and cheese.
 If you have a toaster oven, return them to the toaster for 1 minute to melt the cheese; otherwise, arrange the toasts in a skillet over medium heat, cover, and warm for about 1 minute or until the cheese has melted.

 5 Add the greens to the soup: Add the kale or spinach to the pot and simmering for another 2 minutes, or just until the greens wilt.

 6 Serve the soup: Ladle the soup into bowls, sprinkle with oregano and more olive oil, if you like.
 Serve with Parmesan toasts and extra Parmesan for sprinkling.